Jim Peterson: Politics

 Peterson was mentioned as a potential candidate during the 1990 Liberal leadership contest, but opted to support Paul Martin.
 When the Liberals returned to power under Jean Chrétien, Peterson served as the chair of the standing committee on Finance.

-In 1997, Jean Chrétien appointed him to the Ministry as the Secretary of State (International Financial Institutions), but Peterson was sent back to the backbench in 2002.
+In 1997, Chrétien appointed him to the Ministry as the Secretary of State (International Financial Institutions), but Peterson was sent back to the backbench in 2002.
 He returned to serve in the cabinet of Paul Martin, whom Peterson had long supported.

-He was mentioned as a potential interim leader of the Liberal Party of Canada, following the resignation of Paul Martin; however, Bill Graham was named to the position.
+Peterson was mentioned as a potential interim leader of the Liberal Party of Canada, following the resignation of Paul Martin; however, Bill Graham was named to the position.
 Peterson did not take a critic's portfolio in the Liberal Party's Shadow Cabinet formed by Graham or by Martin's permanent successor, Stéphane Dion.
-He and his brother David supported Michael Ignatieff for the Liberal Party leadership, where Jim Peterson serving as Ignatieff's Ontario campaign co-chair with former DFAIT cabinet colleague Aileen Carroll.
+He and his brother David had supported Michael Ignatieff instead of Dion for the Liberal Party leadership in 2006, with Jim Peterson serving as Ignatieff's Ontario campaign co-chair with former DFAIT cabinet colleague Aileen Carroll.

 On March 8, 2007, Peterson announced that he would not be a candidate in the next federal election.
 Former Liberal Party of Canada leadership candidate Martha Hall Findlay was appointed as the Liberal candidate in his riding.
-On June 20, 2007, he announced his resignation from the House of Commons, which took effect July 12.
+On June 20, 2007, he announced his resignation from the House of Commons, which took effect July 2.

 Post political life

 On November 20, 2007, Peterson joined the international law firm of Fasken Martineau DuMoulin as counsel.
 The following month, Ontario's Minister of Economic Development and Trade Sandra Pupatello appointed Peterson as Ontario's chief negotiator in the Quebec/Ontario trade, investment and labour mobility negotiations.
-In 2017, Ontario's Natural Resources Minister Kathryn McGarry appointed Peterson as Ontario's chief negotiator in the ongoing softwood lumber dispute between Canada and the United States.
+In 2017, Ontario's Natural Resources Minister, Kathryn McGarry, appointed Peterson as Ontario's chief negotiator in the ongoing softwood lumber dispute between Canada and the United States.

+Peterson died from a heart attack at his farm near Orangeville, Ontario, on May 10, 2024, at the age of 82.